 Data enrichment can of course be performed manually, but it’s not a particularly practical approach, even for a smaller business.
 For data to be valuable to a business, it needs to be easy to access and understand.

 Data enrichment tools need to be used continuously to offset the chance of dealing with outdated information.
-It prevents huge volumes of irrelevant data from being accumulated.
+It prevents huge data volumes of irrelevant data from being accumulated.
 Many businesses struggle with this exact issue, spending far more time and money on resources for data cleansing than it’s actually worth.

 There’s no one-size-fits-all approach to data enrichment.
 Rather, there are many types of data enrichment solutions that businesses can use to acquire data sets.
 However, some are more common than others.